nahumsa/annotation-platform/load_testing/README.md

 ![load testing Ingestion API figure](images/load_testing_ingestion_api_50_users_per_second.png)

-This figures shows that as the amount of the users grows the response time also grows, this means that we have a bottleneck and our API doesn't scale.
-One possible solution is the same as the previous case, we can create a database or file storage to keep the data instead of adding directly to argilla and wait for the response.
+When the number of users increases, the load on the system also increases, which can cause a strain on the available resources such as server capacity and bandwidth.
+If the resources are insufficient to handle the increased load, it could lead to slower response times and an increased number of failed requests, which could ultimately impact the user experience.

+The limited Request per Second is an indication of the maximum number of requests that the API can handle in a given period.
+When this limit is reached, any additional requests will be rejected, leading to failed requests and possibly a degraded user experience.
+Response times of ~60 seconds indicate that the ingestion API is struggling to process requests efficiently.
+When response times are slow, it leads to a poor user experience, and should be addressed.

+One way of addressing it is storing data in a database or file could be a feasible solution to this problem.
+By doing so, data can be processed and analyzed in batches, which could improve the overall efficiency of the system.
+This approach could also provide a buffer for handling a sudden surge in requests.
+However, implementing a database or file storage system requires additional resources and could increase the complexity of the system.
+Therefore, it is essential to carefully evaluate the trade-offs between performance, cost, and complexity when considering this solution.

 ### Serving API

-We have the following plot regarding the load testing the serving API:
+This plot shows load testing of the serving API.
+However, the test has limited data with only ~100 toxic and ~100 non-toxic texts.
+As the number of texts increases, the query time will also increase:

 ![load testing Serving API figure](images/load_testing_serving_api_50_users_per_second.png)

-One caveat of this test is that we have only ~100 toxic texts and ~100 non toxic texts, as the number of texts grows the query to will take more time.

-This figure shows that as we grow the number of users, the response time grows, which makes the application not scale as the Ingestion API.
+The relationship between the number of users and response time is an important consideration when designing and scaling software systems.
+As the number of users accessing a system grows, the demand for resources increases, and the system may experience performance issues, such as increased response time.

+The figure that shows the relationship between the number of users and response time is usually a graph, where the x-axis represents the time as the number of users ar scaled up, and the y-axis represents the response time.
+As the number of users increases, the response time also increases, indicating that the system is taking longer to respond to requests.
+When response times are slow, it leads to a poor user experience.

  As stated before, the best solution is to serve the data on a database, in this case an analytical database is best suited as it can handle a huge amount of data.